How To Score Your Target Account List For Best-fit Accounts

 - Looking at existing Relationships

-- Analyzing website Engagement Metrics so as to identify potential customers
+- Analyzing Website Engagement Metrics so as to identify potential customers

 So, with the new Demandbase’s methodology, you have multiple sources of data to give you real-time scoring.

 In conclusion, ABM account scoring is a very important discipline.
-It is how you will prioritize a long list of possible target accounts into a list of best fit accounts based on your knowledge and insights.
+It is how you prioritize a long list of possible target accounts into a list of best fit accounts based on your knowledge and insights.

 You can also watch a short video excerpt from my webinar with HIMSS, Best Practice in Targeting.